HOSPITALS OF INVERNESS

 During the First World War, the Infirmary treated mainly naval personnel and Hedgefield and Leys Castle served as temporary Red Cross hospitals.
 The Infirmary’s role in the Second World War was reduced when, in 1941, Inverness was chosen for one of Scotland’s seven new Emergency Medical Services (EMS) Hospitals and, by the early 1940s, there was over 500 beds at Raigmore, far outstripping the RNI’s peacetime complement of just over 200.

-Over the years, hospital doctor increasingly specialised and by 1950, seven Highland consultant doctors were based in Inverness including surgery, orthopaedics, general medicine, obstetrics, Ear, Nose and Throat (ENT), ophthalmology and dental surgery.
+Over the years, hospital doctors increasingly specialised and, by 1950, seven Highland consultant doctors were based in Inverness including surgery, orthopaedics, general medicine, obstetrics, Ear, Nose and Throat (ENT), ophthalmology and dental surgery.
 Raigmore Hospital contained specialist services from the start notably orthopaedics and soon provided much needed maternity facilities which were essential in coping with the post war baby boom and the growing expectation of hospital births.

 From then on, the story is of expansion at Raigmore and transfer of services and departments from the RNI and from Culduthel when it closed in 1989.
 The RNI meanwhile developed into the present community hospital.
 Raigmore Hospital continues to provide a degree of specialty which is unprecedented in an area which has the largest catchment area (larger than Belgium) with the lowest population density of any hospital in the United Kingdom.